service-portal/x-archive/README.md

 ### Service Portal
 Service Portal contains of two parts:
-- The framework: a set of APIs and JavaScript Angular Services and Directives that help to render a Portal.
+- The framework: a set of APIs and JavaScript Angular Services and Directives that help to render a Portals.
 - The Portals.
-For example the: `sp_config` Portal contains a set tools to help you configure and create and mantain widgets.
+For example: `sp_config` is a Portal contains a set tools to help you configure and create and mantain widgets.

 ### Portal
 A portal contains all the configuration settings for the site.
 The `url_suffix` helps to namespace the portal from other portals.